moreniekmeijer/backend-lesson-platform/README.md

 3. Start PostgreSQL (via pgAdmin or CLI)
 4. Create a new database called `lesson-platform`
 5. Run the application
 6. Check if the application created a folder 'uploads'
+7. If not; you can add this folder manually from the attached ZIP file
-7. This folder can be pre-filled with the items in the 'uploads' map in the attached ZIP file
+8. If so; This folder can be pre-filled with the items in the 'uploads' folder in the attached ZIP file

 ---